jhumelsine/jhumelsine.github.io/_posts/2025-11-15-flyweight.md

 I view Flyweight is an extension of the [Singleton Design Pattern](https://jhumelsine.github.io/2025/10/31/singleton.html), or maybe it might be more accurate to view Sington as a special case of Flyweight.
 While I'm not a fan of Singleton, I do tend to appreciate Flyweight, even if it's a general case of Singleton.

 Regardless of its categorization, I've not much liked the name Flyweight either.
-I think it's based upon [weight class](https://en.wikipedia.org/wiki/Weight_class_(boxing)) in boxing, where [flyweight](https://en.wikipedia.org/wiki/Flyweight) is the lightest weight class.
-I think this name was chosen because the pattern focuses upon keeping memory acquisition lean and clean, but I don't feel it's very descriptive.
+I think it's based upon a [weight class](https://en.wikipedia.org/wiki/Weight_class_(boxing)) in boxing, where [flyweight](https://en.wikipedia.org/wiki/Flyweight) is the lightest weight class.
+I think this name was chosen because the pattern focuses upon keeping memory acquisition lean and clean.
+Even if this is the origin of the name, I still don't feel it's very descriptive.

 # DVR Example
 Since the _Multiple Singleton_ concept can be confusing, let me try to describe it with an example.

-The harddrive for my DVR is stored in the cloud.
-I suspected this since response with the remote is horrendously slow, and I suspected network latency was the cause.
+The hard drive for my DVR is stored in the cloud.
+I suspected this since response with the remote is horrendously.
+I suspected network latency was the cause of its sluggishness.
 It's cloud nature was confirmed when we refinished the hardwood floors in our house this summer.
 The DVR was disconnected for several days while the floors were being sanded and refinished, and when I reconnected the DVR, one of my scheduled programs had been recorded when the DVR had been unplugged and disconnected.

-What does __my__ harddrive look like in the cloud?
+What does __my__ hard drive look like in the cloud?
 Its 1080 Full HD 100 hour capacity requires somewhere between 500GB and 1TB.
-Does my cable company need to retain this much harddrive memory for each customer?
+Does my cable company need to retain this much hard drive memory for each customer?
 Probably not.
 Cloud space for programs could be shared.

 The most viewed television program in the United States each year is the [Super Bowl](https://en.wikipedia.org/wiki/Super_Bowl).
 Many viewers will set their DVR to record the game even if only to rewatch the [halftime show](https://en.wikipedia.org/wiki/List_of_Super_Bowl_halftime_shows).
 The cable company doesn't need to maintain an individual recording of the Super Bowl in the cloud for each customer.
 They only need one recording, which all customers can share.
 When the last customer deletes the program from their line up, then the program can be removed from the cloud.

 This applies for all programs, not just popular ones.
 The cable company only needs to persist one instance per program regardless of how many customers have recorded it.
-Each instance would maintain the program's name, length among other attributes.
-Each customer would have a list of their recorded programs, which would maintain local information, such as the playback location in a program.
+Each instance would maintain the program's name and runtime length among other attributes.
+Each customer would have a list of their recorded programs, which would maintain local information, such as the playback location in a program for each customer.

 Each program stored in the cloud is a type of _multiple singleton_.
 The cable company only needs to persist one copy of a program, but there may be many persisted programs.
 The primary attribute that distinguishes the programs would be the program's name.

-Although this example focuses on DVR recordings, Flyweight is widely used anywhere many lightweight objects share a large portion of their state.
+Although this example focuses on DVR recordings, Flyweight is widely used anywhere many objects share a large portion of their state.
 In graphical user interfaces, for instance, thousands of characters on a screen may share the same underlying font glyphs or rendering data, dramatically reducing memory requirements.
 Web browsers and document editors rely heavily on this concept to keep performance responsive.

 Game engines provide another classic application.
-Projectiles, particles, trees, and NPCs often reuse shared meshes, textures, animations, or AI states, while only position and behavior differ per instance.
+Projectiles, particles, trees, and (Non-Playing Characters)[https://en.wikipedia.org/wiki/Non-player_character] (NPCs) often reuse shared meshes, textures, animations, or AI states, while only position and behavior differ per instance.
 Instead of thousands of identical copies consuming system resources, Flyweight allows the engine to maintain a single authoritative version of each asset and apply extrinsic state as needed.

 The principle remains the same: when shared identity outweighs individual uniqueness, Flyweight can make high-scale systems feasible.

 # GoF Flyweight Design